pensjonatus/flash-fiction/blog/dont-leave.md

 ---
-title: "Don't Leave"
+title: Don't Leave
 date: '2012-05-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 He was not sleeping, he was not sobbing anymore either.
 The apartment was full